Aimee Mann: Influences

 Mann said she was mainly influenced by "classic" 1970s chord progressions and melodies.
 Elton John was the artist who was most important to her at an early age: "His melody, the chords, his singing ...
 There was something in the DNA of his melodic structure that I picked up on later and was influenced by."

 Mann said Steely Dan was "the one band that I 100% love, with no reservations", and cited Fiona Apple, Leonard Cohen, Stephen Sondheim and Jimmy Webb as artists she admires.
 The music of Elliott Smith affirmed to her that it was acceptable to write songs about personal or dark subjects.
 Mann said that American Songbook standards and ragtime had "resonance" for her.
 Older British bands such as the Kinks, the Zombies and Squeeze influenced her debut album, Whatever.

+Reception

+Writing for the New Yorker in 2000, the novelist Nick Hornby wrote that Mann was "a fine, occasionally brilliant singer-songwriter, nothing more, nothing less, and this plainness of purpose has cost her dearly over the last fifteen, mostly calamitous, years".
+He said she had not found wider success as she did not meet expectations for female singer-songwriters: "She is not one of the lads, like Sheryl Crow; she is outspoken rather than introspective, which means that she has little in common with the Carole King school; and she is much too grown-up and circumspect to want to bare her pain in the way that Tori Amos and Fiona Apple do."
+Hornby noted that some found Mann's "self-righteous sense of grievance" irritating, such as the author Greil Marcus, who wrote that she was "still whining after all these years".
+Hornby responded that pop music could express any mood and asked: "Who doesn't feel like whining sometimes?"

+In 2004, the Stylus critic Ryan Hardy wrote that Mann may be the archetypal "critically acclaimed, commercially unsuccessful singer-songwriter with a cult following".
+He wrote that, like musicians such as Lucinda Williams, Neil Finn and Ron Sexsmith, she had come close to major success, had problems with the record industry and made a living despite a lack of public profile or radio play thanks to her devoted fanbase.
+In Pitchfork, Judy Berman described Mann as "a pop flavor of the week who reinvented herself as a singer-songwriter; a folk-rock traditionalist who refused to posture her way into a self-consciously edgy alternative idiom; a woman whose persona isn't seductive or enraged so much as pensive and, at times, embittered; an artist in a youth-obsessed industry who started doing her best work sometime in her late 30s".